9 Best Free Online Image Annotation Tools (2026)

 Can I annotate a screenshot in my browser?

 Yes.
-Every tool in this guide runs in the browser, so you can annotate a screenshot from any device with no install.
+Every tool in this guide has a browser-based editor, so you can annotate a screenshot from any device with no install.
 Upload a PNG, JPEG, or WebP, add your markup, and download the result.
+Some tools (Monosnap, Zight) also offer optional desktop apps for users who want screen capture integrated.

 What is the difference between image annotation and image editing?

 Image annotation adds elements on top of an image (arrows, text, callouts, blur regions) without altering the original content.
 Image editing modifies the image itself by adjusting colors, removing backgrounds, cropping, or compositing.
 Tools like Photopea, Pixlr, and Canva do both.
-Dedicated annotation tools like Vidocu, Annotely, Markup.io, and Markup Hero focus on the overlay approach.
+Dedicated annotation tools like Vidocu, Annotely, Monosnap, Markup.io, Markup Hero, and Zight focus on the overlay approach.

 Can I annotate images on mobile?

 Yes.
 Browser-based annotation tools work on mobile devices.
-Annotely, Vidocu, and Canva all support touch input on mobile browsers, though a larger screen makes annotation easier for detailed work.
+Annotely, Vidocu, and Canva all support touch input on mobile browsers.
+Zight and Monosnap have native mobile apps, though a larger screen makes annotation easier for detailed work.

 How do I annotate screenshots for documentation?